Sonia Gomes: Ó Abre Alas!

-The exhibition is co-curated by Nora Lawrence, Executive Director, Storm King Art Center, and Larry Ossei-Mensah, Independent Curator, with Adela Goldsmith, Curatorial Assistant, Storm King Art Center.
+The exhibition is organized by Nora Lawrence, Executive Director, Storm King Art Center, and Larry Ossei-Mensah, Independent Curator, with Adela Goldsmith, Assistant Curator, Storm King Art Center.

-This exhibition is supported with major support by Roberta and Steven Denning with lead support by Jennifer Brorsen and Richard DeMartini, Agnes Gund, Hazen Polsky Foundation and Lipman Family Foundation and with support also provided by Pace Gallery and supported in part by Girlfriend Fund and The Coby Foundation.
+This exhibition is made possible with major support by Roberta and Steven Denning and the Hazen Polsky Foundation, with lead support by Jennifer Brorsen and Richard DeMartini, Agnes Gund, Lipman Family Foundation, and Samuel Freeman Charitable Trust, with support also provided by Mendes Wood DM and Pace Gallery, and supported in part by Girlfriend Fund and The Coby Foundation.

 This project is supported through a Market New York grant awarded by Empire State Development, and I LOVE NY, New York State’s Division of Tourism.